-Honors will be awarded to students in grades 4-8 based on the student's GPA calculated from the seven academic subjects (reading, math, religion, English, spelling, social studies, and science), while maintaining a "C" or "S" in the special subjects (art, computer, world language, music, and physical education).
+Honors will be awarded to students in grades 4-8 based on the student's GPA calculated from the seven academic subjects (reading, math, religion, English, spelling, social studies, and science), while maintaining a "C" or "S" in the special subjects (art, computer, world language, music, and physical education) and passing junior high electives.
 A First Honors GPA traditionally corresponds to a student being in the top 10% of his/her class.
+A Second Honors GPA traditionally corresponds to a student being in the top 10% of his/her class.
 A Second Honors GPA traditionally corresponds to a student being in the top 25% of his/her class.

-First Honors 4.0 - 3.8 GPA Second Honors 3.79 - 3.6 GPA
+First Honors 4.3 - 3.6 GPA Second Honors 3.59 - 3.0 GPA